kaigong1988/mvp_yep/README.md

 # A Yelp clone that allow users to view good restaurant around their neighbors

-This project is built over a course of 2 days sprint.
+This project was built over a course of 2 days sprint.

 ## Current features